agungsantoso/agungsantoso.github.io/_posts/2016-3-29-complex-switch-operator-is-code-smell.md

 ---
 layout: post
-title: complex Switch Operator Is a Code Smell
+title: Complex Switch Operator Is a Code Smell
 ---

 Do you have a complex switch operator or sequence of if statements?
 I would strongly recommend avoiding them.
 I believe switch operator or if statements that is too complex is a code smell.
 Why?
 Because often code for a single switch can be scattered in different places in the program.
 And when a new condition is added, you have to find all the switch code and modify it.
 It is an obvious code smell.